Purpose

 Legionella

 Legionellosis is caused by Legionella species, small, gram-negative, aerobic bacilli that are found in natural and man-made environments such as cooling towers, potable water systems, lakes, rivers, and streams.
 Legionella spp. can also be found in soil.
-Since 1977, 60 different Legionella species have been described to date, with 26 of them having been linked to disease in humans.

 Lyme Disease